Zygmunt Rumel: War years and death

 In 1939, resulting from the joint invasion of Poland by Nazi Germany and Soviet Union, the province of Volhynia was incorporated into the Ukrainian SSR in the atmosphere of terror.
 Rumel, an artillery colonel, took part in the September 1939 campaign.
 Captured by the Red Army, he presented himself as a private, and was released.
 Two years later, in June 1941 eastern Poland was overrun by Nazi Germany during Operation Barbarossa.
 Rumel remained in Volhynia, where in late 1939 he joined Polish underground organization formed by activists of the peasant movement.
 In January 1940, Rumel and Pius Zalewski were sent to the General Government territory under the German occupation, to get in touch with former voivode of Volhynia, Henryk Jozewski.
 They failed to cross the border, and returned to Lutsk, where they were met by envoys of the Union of Armed Struggle (ZWZ), Tadeusz Majewski and Jerzy Potapow, who came to Volhynia to build the organization.

 In February and March 1940 Rumel twice travelled from Volhynia to Warsaw, as a courier of the ZWZ.
 At the same time, the NKVD managed to destroy the organization in his native province, arresting, among others, Rumel's brother, Bronislaw (murdered by the Soviets in 1941).
 Zygmunt survived because he remained in Warsaw, where he married Anna (née Wojciszkiewicz), and together with another brother, Stanisław, ran a hardware store in the Ochota district.
-All the time he actively participated in the Polish resistance movement, his nom de guerre was Krzysztof Poreba.
+All the time he actively participated in the Polish resistance movement, his nom de guerre was Krzysztof Poręba.
 In the spring of 1943 he returned to his native Volhynia and became a commandant of the Bataliony Chłopskie's VIII District covering the area.